 *Student Loan Borrower Assistance Project site: http://www.studentloanborrowerassistance.org/

-program of the National Consumer Law Center (NCLC), this site provides more help for student loan borrowers, with lots of answers to FAQs and links to further resources.
+A project of the program of the National Consumer Law Center (NCLC), this site provides more help for student loan borrowers, with lots of answers to FAQs and links to further resources.